 Benefits are the Second Leading Driver Pushing Your Employees to Seek New Employment

-The volume of voluntary quits this year has made it clear that employers who do not meet the evolving demands of employees can expect to see high levels of turnover, making it critical that employers take the time to inform both future and existing employees about the value of their benefits offering.
+The ongoing volume of voluntary quits has made it clear that employers who do not meet the evolving demands of employees can expect to see high levels of turnover, making it critical that employers take the time to inform both future and existing employees about the value of their benefits offering.

 HR Teams Must Work Together to Attract and Retain Talent